-The directors of the company promote good governance, which is key to driving the success of the company.
-The directors aim to align with the above values of the Arriva group and maintain effective relationships with all stakeholders who are critical to the long-term success of the company.
+The directors aim to align with the above values of the Arriva group, and maintain effective relationships with all stakeholders who are critical to the long-term success of the company.
 The directors consider the Arriva group values when making decisions.

 The company is part of the Arriva group, and its ultimate parent company is Deutsche Bahn AG.
-The implementation of the strategy and policies of the company, including those relating to its relationships with key stakeholders, are managed locally by the board of the company, and oversight is provided by the Arriva UK Trains Leadership team.
+As a holding company for a number of train operating companies, the implementation of the strategy and policies of the company, including those relating to its relationships with key stakeholders, are managed locally by the Board of the company, who also form the Arriva UK Trains Leadership team.
 Any major matters of interest are then communicated to the Arriva Management Board (the "AMB"), a subcommittee of the board of Arriva plc.
-The membership of the AMB includes the Managing Director of the UK Trains division.
+The membership of the AMB includes the Managing Director of the UK Trains division and also a director of the company which facilitates effective two-way engagement between the Board and the AMB and allows for the broader operational implications of any principal decisions to be properly considered by the Board in accordance with Section 172.
 The directors of the company aim to meet at least once in each financial year.